Unmanned Aircraft Systems and the HCFCD

 UAS at John Paul’s Landing Stormwater Detention Basin

-Conroe-based Precision Aerial Compliance Solutions, a Flood Control District UAS contractor, conducted a two-day aerial topographic survey October 10-11 at the Stormwater Detention Basin at John Paul’s Landing in northwest Harris County.
-Data and images from the 283-acre survey, which included the site of a completed Excavation & Removal (E&R) contract, will provide timely information about current conditions at the site, where work progresses on a $1.8 million capital project to expand the stormwater detention basin.
-Quick completion of the topographic survey will help avoid costly delays in the project, which began in 2015 and continues with a second phase in 2016.
+Flood Control District UAS contractor Precision Aerial Compliance Solutions conducted aerial topographic surveys at the Stormwater Detention Basin at John Paul’s Landing in northwest Harris County in 2016 and 2017.
+Data and images provided timely information about current conditions at the 283-acre site, where work progresses on a $1.8 million capital project to expand the stormwater detention basin.
+Quick completion of the topographic surveys helped avoid delays in the project, which began in 2015 and continued with a second phase in 2016-17.

 The basin at John Paul’s Landing, located in a mostly rural area of the Addicks Reservoir watershed, is a key element of the Upper Langham Creek Frontier Program.
 John Paul’s Landing is the site of a future Harris County Precinct 3 park.